-Your doctor can tell by the size of the stone on the x-ray whether spontaneous passage is likely to occur.
+Your doctor can tell by the size of the stone on the x-ray whether the stone is likely to spontaneously pass.
 If not, the stone will need to be treated in other ways.

 There have been remarkable breakthroughs in the past 20 years in the treatment of urinary stones.
 Prior to this time, the only option for removal of stones was an open operation.
 Now, open surgery is very rarely performed for stone disease.

-If an open operation is proposed for your child's stone disease, ask about less invasive treatments that might be available.
+If open surgery is proposed for your child's stone disease, ask about less invasive treatments that might be available.

-In some situations, endoscopic approaches are most useful.
+In some situations, endoscopic approaches are most useful in treating urinary stones in children.
 Endoscopy refers to using telescopes inside the body.
 The urinary tract has long been approached using "cystoscopes" (bladder scopes), as well as ureteroscopes and nephroscopes (kidney scopes).

 Recently, UPMC pediatric urologists have developed a technique referred to as the "mini-perc", which was specifically designed for pediatric PCNL and also has been applied to adults.
 With the assistance of Cook Urological, they have developed a sheath for pas sage of miniature endoscopes (Circon/ACMI), allowing removal of kidney and ureteral stones through a small puncture.